Every year on July 4th we celebrate Independence Day- the day the original 13 American colonies established an independent country.

 They subsequently established a government, military, educational system, highway system, public works, and a healthcare system.

 We Americans may pride ourselves on not having “socialized” medicine or “national healthcare”, but we do have a health care system that is a combination of public and private funding and administration.
 And even private healthcare must comply with a myriad of local, state, and federal laws and regulations.

 I believe we have one of the best healthcare systems in the world because of the people who work in healthcare- the people who devote years to education and training and who work tirelessly 365 days a year, 24 hours a day to make and keep us well.
 Their commitment, compassion, dedication and competence benefits all of us and deserves our gratitude.

 According to recent statistics, the United States government accounts for-

 40% of healthcare spending , totalling $1.3 trillion yearly

 United States government healthcare covers 100 million individuals through 4 federal agencies

 (JAMA (Journal of the American Medical Association), June 21, 2016)

 The United States Congress passed the Patient Protection and Affordable Care Act (ACA) in 2010 to guarantee basic health insurance to all citizens.
-President Trump vowed to “repeal and replace” this law and currently Congress is grappling with that task.
+During the last presidential campaign, President Trump vowed to “repeal and replace” this law but although it has been modified, it is still active

 During the American Revolution the fledgling government extended health care benefits to the soldiers and veterans of that war; that system evolved into the current military health care system which covers service members and the Veterans’ Administration system for veterans.